deiss/graphs/README.md

 ![screenshot](Screenshot.png)

-From left to right: Prim, Ford-Fulkerson, A*
+From left to right:  minimum spanning tree (Prim), maximum flow (Ford-Fulkerson), shortest path and visited vertices (A*)

 -----------------------------------------------------------------------------------